What to Do in Rome at Night: 14 Exciting IdeasItaly

 True, this isn’t something you’ll want to do every day–but at least once during your trip, it’s an experience worth having in Rome at night.

-Though apertivo is typically a northern Italian tradition, it has spread south and you can now find apertivo all over Rome
+Though aperitivo is typically a northern Italian tradition, it has spread south and you can now find aperitivo all over Rome

 Take a nighttime stroll through Centro Storico.